Classic Comic Books Home Page (with many articles on comics)

-The Butlers Did It (1946).
-(Title made up by me.)
+Having apprehended the millionaire murderer, O. J. Stevens (1946).
+Art: Warren Kremer.
 A suitor tells Mr. Risk that he is suddenly not allowed to see his society girl-friend - that the new butlers won't let him in the house.

-The two butlers are built like gorillas.
+The two butlers are built like gorillas, as the dialogue points out (page 2).
 They look sharp in their tuxedo-like formal wear, with elaborate tailcoats.
+Their outfits combine elements of tuxedos (black ties), tailcoats, and butler's livery (the striped vests): a neat combination.
 This was an era in which everyone in the US wanted to dress up in formal clothes.

-Mystery on the Docks (1946).
+Something about the sea that night spelled death (1946).
 Tale signed "DOC".
-(Title made up by me.)
+Art: Warren Kremer.
 Mr. Risk investigates jewel smugglers in New York City's docks.
-While the story never says so, the recognizable New York City bridges in the art make clear where this tale is set.
+While the story never says so, the recognizable New York City bridge in the art make clear where this tale is set (page 5).